Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 Manana: "Much rejoicing!"

+Seeing the baby cry, Mio wasn't sure what to do, a slight panic in her tone as she attempt to think of some way to calm her down, "Uh..."

+Her mom called out, "It's OK to touch her."

 "Uh..."
-Mio was unsure what to do, seeing him/her cry...

-Then, the woman called out, "It's OK to touch her."
-She encouraged Mio.
 "Gently now..."

-As she put the back of her fingers by her head, she felt the warmth and love never before felt.
-Then, she put her hands to hold her by her head, gently caressing her, "She's so warm..."
+Mio curled her fingers and gently put the back of her fingers on the baby's head; she felt the warmth she never felt before; then she held her head and gently caressed her, "She's so warm..."

 "Place... one finger."
 The woman showed her pinky, to which Mio followed, "in her palm."
-The baby seemed to stop crying.
-Mio slowly lowered her finger into her palm, and the baby unconsciously grab it, giggle as she does.
-Mio gasped at what she felt, the connection.
+The baby now seemed to stop crying.
+Mio slowly lowered her finger; as it touched her palm, the baby unconsciously grabbed it while she kept giggling.
+Mio gasped as she felt the connection.

-Her tone flushed with excitement, "Hey, Sena...
+Her eyes made rapid movements as she tried to digest what she felt.
+Her tone flushed with excitement, she called out, "Hey, Sena...
 Look at this!
 You need to try it too!"

 "Hoooooo..."
-That raised Taion's curiosity to his maximum.
-He kept changing location, peering over Sena's right shoulder, to her left shoulder, as he tried to get a better look while Sena slowly touched her.
+Taion's curiosity rocketed to maximum.
+He kept changing location, peering over Sena's right shoulder, over her left shoulder, as he tried to get a better look while Sena slowly touched her.

 "Whoooa, you're right!
 Mimi, it's incredible!"

-Taion couldn't resisted it now, in a high tone, "L-let me have a turn!"
-He put his hands on Sena's shoulders and shoved her aside.
-With shaky hand, Mio gave him space to do it.
+Taion finally couldn't resist it, calling out in a high tone as he shoved Sena aside, "L-let me have a turn!"
+He shakily lowered his hand while Mio step aside, opening the space for him.
 "Wh-!
 Hahahahah!"
 The joy and excitement he felt.
 The doctor and Monica mirrored his reaction.
 Looking to Sena, "This is... incredible, Sena!"
 She agreed with a smile.

-Now, Noah had a turn to have his pinky grabbed by the baby, with Mio by her side.
-As he felt, he turned to look at Mio, to which she returned smile.
+Now, Noah had a turn to have his pinky grabbed by the baby, with Mio's face  beside his.
+He turned to look at Mio.
+She saw his gaze, slightly tilted her head and eyes towards him, but dared not to look at him directly, and returned a smile with a slight nod.
+They quickly turned their attention towards the baby thereafter.

-Monica: "Funny, right?
-But this is... human beings' true nature."
-The group turned their attention to her, for her explanation.
-"If you want the ins and outs, go and ask the doctor."
+Monica had their attention after they all tried, "Funny, right?
+But this is... human beings' true nature.
+If you want the ins and outs, go and ask the doctor."

 The doctor humbly smiled at them, then called out, "All right then, lads and lasses.
 Who wants to know how babies are made?"
 He raised his hand.
-Everyone in the group raised their hands (and wings, for the Nopon) in excitement.
+Everyone in the group raised their hands (and wings, for the Nopon), certainly very excited and very curious.
 "Hmm...
 Well, you're in for a surprise. **Buckle up**!"
-The group looked at each other.
+The group looked at each other, don't know what the surprise is.

 ---

-Walking out of the maternity ward.
-Kids were chasing after each other, passing in front of them, amidst laughters.
-Noah looked at them playing and laughing.
-In one direction where Taion and Eunie watching, a dad held one of his child high up into the air while his mum looked beside.
-Kids running off, heading to unknown destination.
-Another direction, Lanz and Sena saw older lads, their hair white/gray, or at least have wrinkles, speaking to each other as they walk.
+The group left the maternity ward.
+Gifted with their new knowledge, they now see things differently{{footnote: That is, kids no longer a different species.}}.
+Kids chasing after each other, passing in front of them, amidst laughters.
+Noah saw 3 kids gathered around as they spoke and laughed.
+Eunie and Taion, in another direction, saw a dad held one of the kid high up in the air while is mum watched, smiling.
+Other kids ran off heading to unknown direction.
+Where Lanz and Sena looked, an old lad and another woman walking while chatting with each other, the woman's hair gray, with wrinkles on their face.

-Noah and Mio saw a man and a woman dating each other by the bench in the park in front of them, under a tree.
-Then, they kissed each other.
-Both gasped at their actions.
-Tacitly, their minds joined, they turned to look at each other.
-Their eyes widened as they read what was on their minds, then quickly turned away at the awkwardness, nervousness, putting their hands in awkward posture.
+In another direction where Noah{{footnote: He now turned to where Mio looked, probably, but we don't know because there's no frame that showed him turning his head.}} and Mio looked.
+A couple sitting on a bench under the tree dating each other, hands held together, and... they kissed each other, publicly displayed their act to the newly aware Noah and Mio.
+"Urg...."
+"Ahhhh...."
+Awkwardness filled the atmosphere; they unconsciously turned to each other.
+Their conscious mind took over a moment later, as their eyes and mouth widened, surprised that the other looking at themselves, even thinking the same.
+They tried to remove the awkwardness by turning their heads away simultaneously, Noah as if looking to a tree with his hands grasping his waist, Mio as if looking at the floor with his hands around her chest.

-Monica cut in, spoke to the two, "This is how it should be.
+Monica might have noticed their reaction, don't know when appeared between them and the kissing couple.
+"This is how it should be.
 This, is human nature."
-She turned to the three kids speaking and laughing, "We are born defenseless, grow up, then those who find a spouse create new life together..."
-Then, turning to the old guy and woman, "...age, then return to the earth.{{footnote: What a coincidence, 'Earth' as in 'Earth', or just the soil?}}"
+She turned as she referred to the three kids speaking and laughing, then turned to the guy 'throwing' his child high up in the air, then to the old guy and woman chatting, "We are born defenseless, grow up, then those who find a spouse create new life together... age, then return to the earth.{{footnote: What a coincidence, 'Earth' as in 'Earth', or just the soil?}}"

-Mio digest what information she seen today.
-We don't know what she thought, but it seemed positive.
+That was info for the two to digest.
+Mio seemed to felt positive overall experience so far with the city folk.

 ---

-The group gathered by the memorial, where names of the soldiers were carved by the walls; even if their corpses weren't retrieved, they will be remembered forever for their sacrifice.
+The group gathered by the memorial, where names of the soldiers were carved by the obsidian stone walls, arranged in a circle like Stonehenge; even if their corpses weren't retrieved, they will be remembered forever for their sacrifice.
 There, Shania handed Monica Guernica's eyepatch.
 "Thank you.
 I mean it."

-As if it's a ritual, she laid it on one of the memorial rock while Shania walked aside.
+Perhaps it's a ritual, she laid it on one of the memorial rock while Shania walked aside.
 The group waited while she reminisced for a moment.
-Then, she stood up, and Noah had a question for her,
+As she stood up, Noah immediately shot her a question,

 "Monica...
 What was that word you used...?
 'Spouse'?"